ucsb-cs156/OLD-website-originial-repo/_topics/mongodb_spring_boot_nested_collection.md

 }
 ```

 The `children` field will be represented as a `List<RedditT3>`.
 But we need an object to represent the `data` field.
-We'll call this a `RedditListing`.
+We'll call this a `RedditListingData`.
 Most of the imports are the same, but we do also need now to import `java.util.List`:

 ```java
 // imports fron RedditPost omitted